 At PillarCare we specialise in dementia care.
 We work with people living with dementia, including Alzheimer’s disease, helping them to adapt to the changes that their condition brings and to continue to enjoy a fulfilling and meaningful life.

 Dementia describes a set of symptoms caused by a progressive decline of brain functioning, which in turn can affect how the body and mind functions.
-There are many forms of dementia, some of these are listed below, and each person experiences it differently.
+There are many forms of dementia, and each person experiences it differently every individual’s dementia journey is unique to them.

-We understand that every individual’s dementia journey is unique.
-However, there are some common symptoms that people living with dementia may experience and these include:
+There are some common symptoms that people living with dementia may experience.
+These include:

 Your local team of care managers are on call 24/7 to answer your questions and work with you to design a customised plan of care that is right for you.